10 best peelers tried and tested

 OXO Good Grips Y Peeler

-Best smooth blade Y Peeler and our star buy
+Best smooth blade Y peeler

 This offered one of the best grips of all the peelers we tested - there's no danger of slippage with its textured handle and soft, feathered edges for resting thumb and first finger.
 The peeler coped well with the rounded ends of a potato which can prove tricky with the wrong shaped peeler or a slippery blade.
 It's sharp enough too for soft skins and citrus, plus it has a potato eyer.
 This peeler is worth the extra few pounds and is made of durable plastic.